ra3xdh/qucs_s/CONTRIBUTING.md

 1. Use `current` as a base branch for your changes

 ## Tooling and code guidelines
 Code base is old and at the moment it doesn't follow any rules uniformly.
-But for your changes please these follow these guidelines:
+But for your changes please follow these guidelines:
-- Prefer modern C++ features, everything up and including C++17  is OK
+- Prefer modern C++ features, everything up to and including C++17 is OK
 - Use `camelCaseWithSmallFirstLetter` for variable names
-- Do not write `if`, `for`, etc. without a code block even when it contains only one statement
+- Do not write `if`, `for`, etc. without a code block even when it contains a single statement
 Bad:
 ```c++
 if (blah-blah)